 Thrivent/Woodson YMCA Community Garden update

-We’ve begun our third season for the Thrivent Woodson YMCA Community Garden will kick off its fourth growing season in the spring.
+The Thrivent Woodson YMCA Community Garden will kick off its fourth growing season in the spring.
 The garden helps to support local families’ nutritional needs with healthy and delicious seasonal vegetables, harvested entirely by volunteers.

 Volunteer work in the garden will be needed through September.
 Join us one time or multiple times.
 Stay up to date on the garden Facebook page, Thrivent/Woodson YMCA Community Garden.